-5.2 The past completions, since 2011 to 2016 information is based on data derived from table 6.1 of the Employment Land Monitoring Report 2016.
-This shows that 2.32 Ha of industrial land and 4,563 sq.m. of office space has already been provided in the district since 2011.
+5.2 The past completions, since 2013 to 2018 information is based on data derived from the Employment Land Monitoring Report 2018.
+This shows that 2.38 ha of employment land has already been provided within the district since 2013.

-HELAA employment land supply findings
+Employment land supply findings

-5.3 Table 5.1 overleaf is a summary table extracted from the HELAA Findings Report 2017 relating to employment land supply.
+5.3 Table 5.1 is a summary table extracted relating to employment land supply.
+All of the sites have been assessed as part of preparing the HELAA 2018.
 The details of the assessment method and findings is summarised in the separate reports and for brevity the assessment is not repeated here.